wilsonmar/oss-perf/README.md

 a) creating artificial load in
 b) a sample web app and
 c) sending metrics from verious sources into a central repository that
-d) allows various visualizations which
+d) allows various visualizations over time and various ohter dimensions which
 e) can be "sliced and diced" for insight.

 "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.